 - Polder Wall Mount Accordion Drying Rack

-- Dog/cat area with built-in bowls under folding table
+- Dog/cat area with built-in bowls under the folding table

 - Lots of landscape lighting – plan ahead to run electrical outside where needed

-- Heavy outlet for car wash and electric car in garage.
+- A heavy outlet for car wash and electric car in the garage.

 - Gas line and electricity for your outdoor BBQ

 - Don’t forget landscape lighting, or water or gas…outdoor fireplaces are a great feature!

 - Natural gas “spigot” on the back deck that I plug my natural gas grill into.
 (Never run out of gas in the middle of a BBQ again!)